Rich-Harris/sorcery/README.md

 Fix build which was not working on Windows.

 ## Next steps
-* absolutePath for sources
-* flatten optional
 * expose a Webpack plugin (like source-map-loader)
-* add d.ts
+* add d.ts or migrate to TypeScript

 ## Usage